Why do I need an immigration lawyer?

 Even the most seemingly unimportant arrest may have grave consequences for your immigration status or your immigration case.
 For example, even a petit larceny or a shoplifting is known in the immigration law as a “Crime Involving Moral Turpitude” or CIMT.
 These can have very harsh consequences.

-Make sure that you contact Driggs Immigration Law whenever you have a criminal arrest, and make sure that you are completely honest about all contact with law enforcement.
+Make sure that you contact Diener Law whenever you have a criminal arrest, and make sure that you are completely honest about all contact with law enforcement.
 Do not assume that because you paid a fine and your criminal case is closed—that it will not affect your immigration process.
 It will.

 Can I start a business in the United States?